leoEspin/training-k8s-intro/README.md

 Optionally you can filter to only your resources with adding a label selector `-l app=<MY_NAME>` to each of the above `kubectl` commands.

-> `Namespaces`, while not covered in this training, are another k8s resource that can be used to properly organize other resources into groups.
+> `Namespaces`, while not covered in this training, are another k8s resource that can be used to more properly organize other resources into groups.

 ### Perform a rolling update
 In a separate window, run the following command to continuously request the `/hello` endpoint of your joker app: